LuminateOne/laravel-revision-tracking/README.md

 #### Relational revision

-**The relational revision will only work with a Model which has the relations loaded.**
+**The relational revision will only work with a Model that has the relations loaded.**

 There are three models, and they have relations like this:
 ```php